kirigaya07/kirigaya07/README.md

-<h1 align="center">👋 Hello, World!
+<h1 align="center" style="color:#FFFFFF;">👋 Hello, World!
 I'm Anmol Chandrakar</h1>

 ---

 ### 🚀 About Me

 Hello!
 My name is **Anmol Chandrakar**, and I am thrilled to join the GitHub community.
 My ultimate goal is to become a proficient GitHub user and contribute meaningfully to the open-source community.

 - 🌟 **Aspiring Developer:** Committed to continuous learning and self-improvement.
 - 🤝 **Collaboration Enthusiast:** Excited to work with experienced developers and learn from their expertise.